 • RET

+Microsatellite instability (MSI).
 Microsatellite instability testing (MSI) through a 110-microsatellite panel that allows detecting MSI based on NGS results.
-MSI testing with this panel corresponds with Bethesda panel in >99% of cases.
+MSI testing with this panel corresponds with the Bethesda panel in ›99% of cases.

-Detection of CNVs throughout the whole genome, from single genes to large CNVs even involving whole arms of whole chromosomes.
-Moreover, this analysis has been improved using a low-density SNP array through the capture of >500 SNPs distributed throughout the whole genome.
+CNVs (copy number variations): detection of CNVs throughout the whole genome (detection of hypo- and hyperploidias), from a whole gene included in the panel to large CNVs, even encompassing whole chromosome arms or whole chromosomes.
+Moreover, this test has been improved using a low-density SNP array through the capture of >500 SNPs distributed across the genome.
 This allows both validating the obtained results and detecting alterations where loss of heterozygosity has occurred but copy number has been neutralized by a duplication (copy-neutral LOH).